robfletcher/vending-machine/plan.md

 ### `CreditParamaterizedTest`

 - behaviour of data setup method is complex
+	- how many dimensions in that array?
 - results are reported separately but no description
 - cannot use different parameters for different test methods